 Dimensions: 27.5 x 33.5 cm

-Program: The pocket planner shows a list of upcoming performances and exhibitions by Carolee Schneemann in the year 1976 in New York, including a film screening at the Whitney Museum Downtown, an installation at A.I.R. for the exhibition Invitational, glass constructions in the exhibition 40 years of Collage at Buecker & Harpsichords, the film/video/performance/installation up to and including her limits at THE KITCHEN.
+Program: The Pocket Planner shows a list of upcoming performances and exhibitions by Carolee Schneemann in 1976 across different locations in New York.
+These include a film screening at the Whitney Museum Downtown, an installation at A.I.R. for the Invitational exhibition, glass constructions in the 40 Years of Collage exhibition at Buecker & Harpsichords, and the film/video/performance/installation up to and including her limits at THE KITCHEN.

 Carolee Schneemann performed her groundbreaking work Meat Joy in 1964.
-Latest then she was recognized as one of the established performance artists of her time in New York of the 1960s and 1970s.
+From then she was recognized as one of New York’s most significant performance artists in the 1960s and 1970s.
 From early on, Schneemann was situated within the Fluxus movement, and was part in the Judson Dance Theater circle.
-The artist focused on performance and video, which emphasized the female body with feminist and political aims throughout her career.
-Using her naked body as surface and vessel of action, Schneemann developed story lines between erotic pleasure and questions of gender identity.
-By provocatively exposing herself she often shocked the viewers.
+The artist largely made use of performance and video, which focused on the female body with feminist and political aims.
+Using her naked body as surface and vessel of action, Schneemann developed storylines about erotic pleasure and questions of gender identity.
+By provocatively exposing herself she often shocked her audiences.